 Meadville, Pennsylvania, is centrally located between three large cities and offers a rich history of entrepreneurial development, as well as extensive opportunities for internships and work experience in environmental centers, county government, media, medicine, and economic and political development.
 The area provides substantial opportunities for outdoor recreation, including kayaking, canoeing, snow skiing, and more.
 Allegheny’s campus has been called a “hidden treasure” and is among the nation’s most beautiful.

-TYPE OF COLLEGE: Private, coeducational, residential college of the liberal arts and sciences
+TYPE OF SCHOOL: Private, coeducational, residential college of the liberal arts and sciences; 32nd-oldest college in the country

 SIZE OF CAMPUS: 563-acre campus, including a 283-acre nature reserve and a 203-acre outdoor recreational complex